 The world faces immense challenges which often can no longer solely be addressed at a national level.
-In contemporary society, the local and the global are increasingly intertwined.
-The values which the university stands for are now more important than ever in the choices that societies make.
+Nowadays, the local and the global are increasingly intertwined.
+The university's values are more important than ever in the choices that societies make.
 As an institution with a unique profile, the University of Humanistic Studies sees internationalisation and international cooperation as key factors, not only with regard to enhancing both the quality and innovativeness of the university's research and educational programmes, but also in terms of sharing its knowledge and its good collaborative practices in social projects and networks.
 Furthermore, the university considers it important to prepare students for a rapidly changing society and offer them an international and pluricultural orientation as part of their professional and academic development.
 The university wants its students to acquire relevant skills and knowledge and develop the ability to critically reflect on salient values, in order to study, work and live successfully in globalizing and rapidly changing environments.